Royal sealer (Ancient Egypt): Early dynastic and Old Kingdom

-Middle Kigndom
+Middle Kingdom

 In the second half of the Twelfth Dynasty, in or after the reign of Senusret II (1897–1878 BC), the title of royal sealer was revived as the main ranking title for the highest officials, beneath the titles of iry-pat and ḥaty-a, which were thereafter reserved for the few most prominent officials in court, and above the title of smḥr-wꜥty.
 These titles were additive, so a royal sealer promoted to the higher ranks continued to bear the title of royal-sealer as well.
 The introduction of the title seems to be linked with a marked increase in the use of seals by royal officials and the appearance of the practice of counter-sealing (where a document is sealed by several different officials).
 At the same time, the position of overseer of sealed things (ỉmy-r ḫtmt) was created as head of the economic administration with equal status to the vizier.
 These changes are signs of increased centralisation of the Egyptian administration.